 This little 8" oscillating fan, 'Trail Blazer', was made by the AC Gilbert Co., of Erector Set fame.
 It was made in the early 1920's and is single speed.

 This Emerson 79646-AQ was made in 1942, as evidenced by the 22 stamped over the 21 on the motor tag.
 Manufacture of fans stopped in May 1942 due to the war.
 The fan is a 12" model, and uses Improved Parker blades.
 The distinct cage, unique to Emerson fans, was introduced in 1939 or 1940, replacing the traditional s-wire cage that was used on the 1938 fan shown previously.
 This fan has a few features making it a lower-cost model such as a 6-pole shaded pole motor.
 The fan still uses the single-bearing design for which Emerson fan motors are famous.
-The fan in the photo lacks wires because at the time the photo was taken they had been removed for replacement.
+The fan in the photo lacks wires because at the time the photo was taken they had been removed for replacement, and the fan was temporarily reassembled while waiting for reproduction wire to arrive.

 The 79648-AU pictured here was made in 1949.
 It is a 16" fan and uses Improved Parker blades.
 Like the 1942 79-series fan shown previously, this fan has a 6-pole shaded pole motor, making it a lower-cost model than those with the PSC motors.
 The fan still uses the single-bearing design for which Emerson fan motors are famous.